About us

 President of the Board

 Felix Senn has been President of the Board of Trustees of the Usthi Foundation since January 2020.
-Felix retired at the end of 2012 as a captain with Swiss.
+Senn retired at the end of 2012 as a captain with Swiss.
 He works as a flight instructor and is a member of the community council of his home town of Maur.
 As a young pilot, he met Kurt Bürki almost 40 years ago in a Swissair cockpit.
-The then newly founded charity Usthi and the dedication with which Kurt and Edeltrud Bürki ran the organisation impressed Felix and his wife Vreni so much that they have supported Usthi ever since.
-So when Felix was asked by Kurt Bürki in December 2019 to join the Usthi Board of Trustees, it was a matter of course for him to get involved.
-In his free time, Felix spends a lot of time with his grandchildren, enjoys flying in an old airplane or hiking with his wife in the Arosa mountains.
+The then newly founded charity Usthi and the dedication with which Kurt and Edeltrud Bürki ran the organisation impressed Felix and his wife Vreni Senn so much that they have supported Usthi ever since.
+So when Senn was asked by Kurt Bürki in December 2019 to join the Usthi Board of Trustees, it was a matter of course for him to get involved.
+In his free time, he spends a lot of time with his grandchildren, enjoys flying in an old airplane or hiking with his wife in the Arosa mountains.

 Urs